devops329/devops/instruction/security/security.md

 };
 ```

-However, it is then left to the endpoint to actually check a role before authorizing access.
+However, it is currently left to individual endpoints to check roles:

 ```js
 if (!req.user.isRole(Role.Admin)) {